Nidhi-Bharti2407/Nidhi-Bharti2407/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***
 <!-- 😉Here are some more details about me: -->
-* 🔭 I am currently learning DevOps tools and AI/ML.
+* 🔭 I am currently learning ...
+  - DevOps Tools
+  - AI/ML
 * 👯 I’m looking to collaborate on [Stackoverflow](https://stackoverflow.com/users/16077321/nidcoder?tab=profile)
 * 📫 Feel free to Ping me on [LinkedIn](https://www.linkedin.com/in/nidhi-bharti-7643a2193/)
 * 💬 Ask me about my skills related; I'll be there to help you.